Vantiv/applepay-web-demo-javascript/README.md

-# Using Node and Heroku to demo ApplePay on the Web
+# Vantiv Integrated Payments Apple Pay on the Web demo using Node and Heroku

 Site adapted from [EmporiumWeb](https://developer.apple.com/library/content/samplecode/EmporiumWeb/Introduction/Intro.html)

 ## Requirements:

 * iOS 10 device that supports ApplePay (has TouchID or is an Apple Watch)
-* (Optionally) macOS Sierra computer that supports Handoff (mid 2012 or newer, requires Bluetooth LE support)
+* macOS Sierra computer that supports Handoff (mid 2012 or newer, requires Bluetooth LE support)
     * Development can be largely done even with an OS version below Sierra and without Handoff support, though testing on it won't work.
 * Apple developer account ($99/yr)
 * Heroku account (free)
 * Git, Node and NPM installed
+* Vantiv Integrated Payments Cert account

-## How to host the ApplePay Web example for free using Heroku
+## How to host for free using Heroku

-### Sign up for [Heroku](https://www.heroku.com) (no CC needed)
+### Sign up for [Heroku](https://www.heroku.com) (no credit card needed)

 Sign up then install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).